Alvis 12/50: SA and SB

 The first 12/50s were produced in late 1923 for the 1924 model year.
 The cars from this first year of production were designated SA and SB.
-The SA had a 1496 cc 4-cylinder overhead valve engine in a chassis with a wheelbase of 108.5 in, while the SB had a wheelbase of 112.5 in.
-The SB was initially fitted with the 1496cc engine, but after the introduction of a 1598 cc version of the OHV engine this became the standard fitment.
+The SA had a 1496 cc four-cylinder overhead valve engine in a chassis with a wheelbase of 108.5 in, while the SB had a wheelbase of 112.5 in.
+The SB was initially fitted with the 1496 cc engine, but after the introduction of a 1598 cc version of the OHV engine this became the standard fitment.
 The engines of these early cars were carried in a subframe bolted to the relatively slender ladder chassis.
 The SA usually carried two-seat bodywork, typically the Super Sports 2/3-seater nicknamed "duck's back" because of its pointed rear end, said to resemble that of a duck.
 The majority of SB cars carried Super Sports four-seater bodywork, but a good number were also fitted with touring bodies from the standard Alvis range.
 The SA and SB 12/50s were built with (twin shoed) brakes on the rear wheels only.
 All the 12/50s had a four speed non-synchromesh gearbox with right hand change.
 The clutch was a fabric-faced aluminium cone.
 The cars were right hand drive.